-If you or a loved one have an abuse or an addiction problem to GHB or GBL, PCP rehabs can provide an immediate detox and rehabilitation programme.
+If you or a loved one have an addiction problem to GHB or GBL, PCP rehabs can provide an immediate detox and rehabilitation programme.

-Addiction is a chronic relapsing brain disease, medically recognised by NIH (National Institutes on Health) and PHE (Public Health England).
-It is progressive and life threatening and has a devastating impact on the sufferer and their family.
+Addiction is a chronic relapsing brain disease, medically recognised by NIH (National Institutes of Health) and PHE (Public Health England).
+It is progressive and life-threatening and has a devastating impact on the sufferer and their family.

 Whilst addiction cannot be cured, with professional treatment it can be successfully arrested and recovery maintained.
 If you need help for a GHB or GBL addiction, please call us today.

 GHB is a Class C controlled drug under the Substance Misuse Act 1971.
-Medically it is used as an anesthetic.
-GBL is very similar, and is converted to GHB very quickly by the body.
+Medically it is used as an anaesthetic.
+GBL is very similar and is converted to GHB very quickly by the body.